mailgun/documentation/source/user_manual.rst

 .. include:: samples/send-message-template-v.rst

-The second way is not recomended as it's limited to simple key value data.
+The second way is not recommended as it's limited to simple key value data.
 If you have arrays, dictionaries in values or complex json data you have to supply variables via ``X-Mailgun-Variables`` header.

+.. note:: The variables used in the template will be included in the delivered
+          mime via the ``X-Mailgun-Variables`` header.
+You can opt out of this functionality by setting either ``X-Mailgun-Suppress-Variables-Header`` or
+          ``o:suppress-variables-header`` See :ref:`Messages API <api-sending-messages>`

 **Handlebars**